usmanr149/urmlblog/_posts/2020-3-5-rotate_yolo_bbox.md

 $$

-Once we have rotated all four corners of the bounding box, we need to find the 2 farthest rotated points in the x-axis, this will correspond to the new width of the new bounding box, and the y-axis, this will correspond to the new height of the bounding box.
+Once we have rotated all four corners of the bounding box, we need to find the 2 farthest rotated points in the *x*-axis, this will correspond to the new width of the new bounding box, and the *y*-axis, this will correspond to the new height of the bounding box.

 ![_config.yml]({{ site.baseurl }}/images/rotate_yolo_bbox/bbox_rotation.jpg)
+*The old bounding box is in blue, the new rotated bounding box is in red.
+The new bounding box whose dimensions we need for YOLO is shown in black.*

+The reason we need the new height and width is because YOLO only takes in bounding boxes parallel to the x-y axis.

 ### Python Implementation